-• "FIPS-CC-ERR" is prepended to the CLI prompt, FIPS-CC-ERR FortiGate-5001\$, for example.
+- The console displays "FIPS-CC-ERR".
+You might have to press an LCD panel key to see this display. - "FIPS-CC-ERR" is prepended to the CLI prompt, FIPS-CC-ERR FortiGate-500A\$, for example.

 To resume normal FIPS-CC mode operation, you first must reduce the logs to below 95% of device capacity.
 Only an administrator with the Audit Administrator role can do this.
 From the console, do any of the following: